TeseoLou/codoku/README.md

  _As a **returning player**, I want a timer feature so that I can track how quickly I complete puzzles._

-_As a **curious new user**, I want to view an About section that explains the purpose and inspiration behind Codoku, so that I can understand the intent and values behind the game._
+_As a **curious new user**, I want to view an About section that explains the purpose and inspiration behind **Codoku**, so that I can understand the intent and values behind the game._

 _As a **sensory-oriented user**, I want optional sound effects for actions like correct entries or puzzle completion, so that I receive auditory feedback that enhances engagement._

-_As a **returning user**, I want to find social media links in the footer so that I can follow Codoku updates, share the game with others, and stay connected with new features or challenges._
+_As a **returning user**, I want to find social media links in the footer so that I can follow **Codoku** updates, share the game with others, and stay connected with new features or challenges._

 🟩 **Could-Have**

 _As a **competitive user**, I want to save my best times so that I can track personal progress._

-_As an **educational facilitator**, I want printable puzzle sheets so that I can use Codoku in classrooms with limited digital access._
+_As an **educational facilitator**, I want printable puzzle sheets so that I can use **Codoku** in classrooms with limited digital access._

 _As a **user who prefers auditory learning**, I want audio instructions so that I can engage through sound rather than reading._

-By creating and prioritizing these user stories, the Codoku project ensures a structured, inclusive, and scalable development process.
+By creating and prioritizing these user stories, the **Codoku** project ensures a structured, inclusive, and scalable development process.
 The application addresses the core needs of all user types while leaving space for innovation and enhancement.
 Each story links directly back to the user personas and demographics explored in earlier sections, reinforcing the project’s commitment to delivering thoughtful, user-centered design.

 ![Bar chart showing user story distribution by priority](docs/figures/charts/user-stories.webp)

-*Bar chart illustrating the number of Codoku user stories by category: 13 Must-Have, 6 Should-Have, and 3 Could-Have.*
+*Bar chart illustrating the number of **Codoku** user stories by category: 13 Must-Have, 6 Should-Have, and 3 Could-Have.*

 ### **2.1.6.
 Emerging Components**

 Informed by the initial vision, creator goals, user demographics, and audience needs, several critical components began to emerge early in the design process as essential to Codoku’s success.
 These components reflect a balance of functionality, accessibility, and user enjoyment, and were developed not only to support gameplay mechanics, but also to reinforce the project’s broader UX goals and inclusive design ethos.

-Each element stems from a combination of logical necessity and user-centered design thinking, ensuring Codoku remains simple to use, yet rich in value.
+Each element stems from a combination of logical necessity and user-centered design thinking, ensuring **Codoku** remains simple to use, yet rich in value.

 🧠 **Core Gameplay Logic**
 At the heart of the application is the interactive Sudoku grid.
 This had to: